 Approved OEM sources and supply chain modeling

-Each part in PDXpert PLM software has a Source list, which is a ranked set of approved vendor parts.
-This application note suggests which sources should be included by the design team, and why vendors' ("OEM") parts are preferred over distributors' part numbers.
+Each part in PDXpert PLM software has a Source list, which is a ranked set of approved manufacturer parts.
+This application note suggests which sources should be included by the design team, and why original equipment manufacturers' parts are preferred over distributors' part numbers.

 A part's approved sources list

 Industrial, commercial and consumer products are usually a unique combination of internally-designed and externally-sourced components.
 Screws, resistors, paint, and other off-the-shelf items are acquired to fulfill standard functions.
 Often these parts are available at little cost from several different mass producers, any one of which is equally suitable for fulfilling the requirement.

-Every purchased part in your warehouse has at least one, and preferably several, approved vendor sources.
-Multiple vendor parts are interchangeable with each other when their relevant functional and physical properties are equivalent.
+Every purchased part in your warehouse has at least one, and preferably several, approved original equipment manufacturer ("OEM") sources.
+Multiple OEM parts are interchangeable with each other when their relevant functional and physical properties are equivalent.
 Part interchangeability - that is: form, fit, or function equivalence - implies that any approved source can be used for the application.

 Who creates & conforms to the specification?

 One of product designers' principal tasks is identifying which items may be sourced from outside the company, and then qualifying those sources to ensure that they comply with the defined requirements.

-The qualification activity generally requires a review of the vendor's specifications, and possibly characterizing the part's performance within the intended environment.
+The qualification activity generally requires a review of the OEM's specifications, and possibly characterizing the part's performance within the intended environment.
 There are several implications:

-- Functional and performance specifications are defined by the part's vendor.
+- Functional and performance specifications are defined by the part's OEM.

-- If the part meets requirements, it's the result of the original vendor's engineering and production processes.
+- If the part meets requirements, it's the result of the original OEM's engineering and production processes.

-- If the part fails to meet the published specification, only the vendor can address the problem.
+- If the part fails to meet the published specification, only the OEM can address the problem.

-Of course, a local distributor often facilitates communications between customer and vendor.
-But the distributor can't be more than a facilitator: if you have a problem with the part meeting the published spec, the distributor may give you a refund but certainly won’t review the original design documents, examine the production process, or write a corrective action.
+Of course, a local distributor often facilitates communications between customer and OEM.
+But the distributor can't be more than a facilitator: if you have a problem with the part meeting the published spec, the distributor may give you a refund but certainly won't review the original design documents, examine the production process, or write a corrective action.